carboniferio/carbonifer/README.md

 We are currently supporting only

-- resources with a significative power usage (basically anything which has CPU, GPU, memory or disk)
+- resources with a significative power usage (basically anything that has CPU, GPU, memory or disk)
 - resources that can be estimated beforehand (we discard for now data transfer)

 Because this is just an estimation, the actual power usage and carbon emission should probably differ depending on the actual usage of the resource (CPU %), and actual grid energy mix (could be weather dependent), ...
-But that should be enough to take decisions about the choice of provider/region, instance type...
+But that should be enough to make decisions about the choice of provider/region, instance type...

 See the [Scope](doc/scope.md) document for more details.